Ecohydraulics/flusstools-docs/docs/index.rst

 Optional: Use a Virtual Machine (VM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Either download a net-installer *ISO* of `Debian Linux <https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/>`_  or `Ubuntu <https://ubuntu.com/download>`_, or one of its light-weight spin-offs such as  the `Lubuntu <https://lubuntu.net/downloads/>`_, and install one of theses images as a Virtual Machine (VM).
+Either download a net-installer *ISO* of `Debian Linux <https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/>`_,  `Ubuntu <https://ubuntu.com/download>`_, or one of its light-weight spin-offs such as  the `Lubuntu <https://lubuntu.net/downloads/>`_, and install one of theses images as a Virtual Machine (VM).
 To get started with VMs read the introduction to VMs on `hydro-informatics.github.io/vm#about <https://hydro-informatics.github.io/vm.html#about>`_.
 Installing any other the *Linux* VM works similar, as described on `hydro-informatics.github.io/vm#create-a-vm-with-virtualbox <https://hydro-informatics.github.io/vm.html#create-a-vm-with-virtualbox>`_ for *Debian Linux*.
 Just use the *ISO* image in lieu of the *Debian Linux* *ISO*.
 After installing *Linux* as a VM, make sure to:

 * `Install Guest Additions <https://hydro-informatics.github.io/vm.html#setup-debian>`_ for *Linux* VMs in *VirtualBox*.
 * `Enable folder sharing <https://hydro-informatics.github.io/vm.html#share>`_ between the host and guest (*Debian*, *Ubuntu*, or *Lubuntu* image).